JonathanLeeWH/my-course-module-software-testing-java-project/README.md

 Step 1: Run `mvn clean compile jxr:jxr jxr:test-jxr site:attach-descriptor site`

-Step 2: Run `open -na "Google Chrome" --args --new-window http://localhost:63342/cs4218-project-ay1920-s2-2020-team22/target/site/index.html` to view the automated report.
+Step 2: Run `open -na "Google Chrome" --args --new-window http://localhost:63342/cs4218-project-ay1920-s2-2020-TEAMNUMBER/target/site/index.html` to view the automated report.

+**Alternative for Step 2:** Open your favourite browser and go to http://localhost:63342/cs4218-project-ay1920-s2-2020-TEAMNUMBER/target/site/index.html`

 * Note that you are not suppose to remove anything inside the `src/site` folder.
+* Your link directory may defer depending on where your site folder is located.

 ## External libraries / plugins / tools / technologies used
 (The below has been approved by Prof or is as stated in Project Specification)